DEFRA/defra-ai-sdlc/pages/appendix/language-specific/README.md

-# Language-Specific Resources
+# Language-specific resources

-This section of the playbook provides dedicated resources, templates, and tools tailored for specific programming languages.
-Each language subsection includes file templates and prompts designed to help you produce code that aligns with Defra's development standards.
-These materials are crafted to streamline your workflow and ensure compliance with best practices.
-As our tools and standards evolve, this section is regularly updated to reflect the latest guidelines and improvements.
-We encourage you to check back frequently to stay up-to-date with the most recent changes and enhancements.
+This section provides resources for specific programming languages used within Defra.
+Each language section includes Rules for AI to help you write code that meets Defra's development standards.
+We update this section regularly to reflect the latest guidelines and improvements.
+Check back frequently to stay up to date with recent changes.

-## IDE Configuration Files

-Cursor saves "Rules for AI" in the repository in the `.cursor/rules` directory

-## Supported Languages
+## Rules for AI

+Most Artificial Intelligence Coding Assistants (AICAs) have the concept of rules for AI.

+For Cusor, the documentation can be found at https://docs.cursor.com/context/rules

+Some examples of rules for the programming languages and standards used within Defra are given below.

 ### Node.js
 - [Node.js Cursor Rules Files - Frontend](nodejs/nodejs-cursorrules-frontend.md)